-Coccidiosis in dogs is caused by tiny intestinal parasites & can be especially dangerous in young puppies.
-Keep your precious puppy safe by learning how to recognize, treat and prevent Coccidia.
+Coccidiosis in dogs is caused by tiny single-cell organisms & can be especially dangerous in young puppies.
+Get info. on prevention & treatment here.

 Coccidia infection is caused by intestinal parasites, but these aren't worms, they're actually tiny, single-cell organisms that are too small to be seen by the naked eye.